 The appearance of the land and sky tugged at the creature's ancient memories.
 Many millions of years ago, it awakened to a similar landscape.
 In that case it had been one incredible bang and rumble, instead of many smaller ones, and it had occurred on the opposite side of the world.
 Life on Earth had barely survived that incident, and this one appeared to be even worse.

 The temperature continued to rise, and the air tasted of beta particles.
 The sky cycled through an alarming gamut of vivid oranges and reds.
 The most portentous omen was the dearth of panicked birds taking to the sky.
 What few birds in flight that the creature could see did not remain airborne for long; they shed their feathers at a frightful rate and then dived unconscious into the ground.

-The creature watched a sambar doe emerge from a grove of dying trees and limp in its direction.
+The creature watched a sambar buck emerge from a grove of dying trees and limp in its direction.
 Its horns were magnificent.
 It was followed by a fawn.
 Both were missing fur in large patches.
 The fawn fell down a short distance out of the trees and it didn't get back up.
-The doe stopped and allowed a moment of grief for the loss of its child, and then it continued on.
+The buck stopped and allowed a moment of grief for the loss of its child, and then it continued on.
 It came to the creature's feet, slowly, and laid at them.
-The creature stood there and watched over the doe until it, the last sambar, slept.
+The creature stood there and watched over the buck until it, the last sambar, slept.